bagustris/interspeech21_emotion/README.md

 The model = wav2vec2-base, alpha = 0.1, LR = 5e-5, effective batch size = 8, total train epochs = 200.
 The 01F split will be used as testing and remaining will be used as training.

-NOTE: At around 40 epochs, the eval acc should already reaches a fairly good results.
+NOTE: At around 40 epochs, the eval acc should already reaches fairly good results.
 But due to the learning rate at this time is still high, there will be fluctuations.
 Nevertheless, verifying or early stopping could save time and get a reasonable good model.

-WARNING: If running on 1 single GPU, 200 epochs will take days to finish.
+WARNING: If running on 1 single GPU RTX-3090 (24GB VRAM), 200 epochs will take TODO:XX days to finish.
 To speed up, consider using multiple GPUs.
-By default, the code use all GPUs in the system.
+By default, the code uses all GPUs in the system.

 ## For inference